 The recovery industry is teeming with labels and stigmas.
 How many slang terms for “drug addict” can you think of?
 Webster’s defines stigma as “a mark of shame or discredit.”
 Modern culture uses labels to denote devalued categories of people.
 Labels are founded in fear and, unfortunately, they influence public perception.
 They often rob people from the dignity they might otherwise receive.
+Stigmas are a barrier to addiction treatment due to the shame around having a substance use disorder.
 Most of us are generally unaware that our own biases perpetuate the labels we place on others.
-For example, a person with substance use disorder is often labeled as a “druggie” and stigmatized as a “loser”.
-Despite the overwhelming evidence that shows substance use disorder is, in fact, a disease.
+For example, the labels given to a person with substance use disorder are debasing and demoralizing – despite the overwhelming evidence showing that substance use disorder is, in fact, a disease.

 Reducing another human being to merely a product of their shortcomings is not only unfair, it is dehumanizing – it’s as if to say they possess no other qualities other than their diagnosis.
 Yet, we do it all the time.